2010 European Grand Prix: Qualifying

 Rubens Barrichello qualified ninth and finished fourth, his best result of the season.

 Saturday afternoon's qualifying session was divided into three parts.
-The first part ran for twenty minutes and eliminated the cars that finished eighteenth or lower.
-The second session lasted fifteen minutes and eliminated cars that finished in positions eleven to seventeen.
-The final ten-minute session set pole position to tenth.
+The first part ran for 20 minutes and eliminated the cars that finished 18th or lower.
+The second session lasted 15 minutes and eliminated cars that finished in positions 11 to 17.
+The final ten-minute session set pole position to 10th.
 Cars which competed in the final session were not allowed to change tyres before the race.
 They started the race fitted with the tyres on which they set their quickest lap times.
 Vettel set the fastest times in the second and third sessions to win his fourth pole position of the season with a time of 1:37.587.
 It was the Red Bull team's eighth pole in the season's nine races.
 He was joined on the grid's front row by Webber who recorded a lap time 0.075 seconds slower.
 Hamilton qualified third but locked his rear tyres on his final timed lap heading into turn 17 and slowed, preventing him from improving his grid position.
 The two Ferrari drivers were fourth and fifth (with Alonso ahead of Massa); Slower cars prevented Massa from gaining optimum tyre temperature and could not improve his fastest lap.
 Kubica took sixth position and felt more movement on his Renault when he had the medium compound tyres equipped.
 Button had oversteer through turn 24 and an error in the following corner restricted him to seventh.
 Nico Hülkenberg was eighth, ahead of Williams teammate Barrichello in ninth who had a brake-warm up problem.
 Petrov rounded out the top ten and mistakes on his final timed lap prevented him from obtaining a better starting position.